 - Route B: Self-Directed Project (20 credits)

-a supplementary studio unit to the thesis that gives further opportunity to explore critical and technical areas linking theory to studio practice.
+a supplementary practice unit to the thesis that gives further opportunity to explore critical and technical areas linking theory to practice.